kaylaabner/DreamLab/README.md

 As an example, let's look at the [Wine Spectator Top 100 list](https://top100.winespectator.com/lists/) from 2021.

 This page is actually well-formatted into a table, so we could potentially copy / paste the information, but that might cause problems when putting it into a spreadsheet format.
 So we'll use XPath to extract the information on the page for easy import into a spreadsheet.

+Take a moment to create a new Excel document or other spreadsheet with three columns: **Vineyard**, **Type**, and **Year**.

 Right click on the first wine name (**Dominus Estate** Napa Valley) and select "Inspect Element" or "Inspect" (depends on your browser).